UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Chaining can be used with any method in Python.
 Additionally, we can chain together more than two functions.
-For example, we can chain together three functions to:
+For example, we can chain together functions to:

-- extract rows (`[]`) to include only those where the counts of the language most spoken at home are greater than 10,000,
+- extract rows (`.loc`) to include only those where the counts of the language most spoken at home are greater than 10,000,
-- extract only the columns (`.loc`) corresponding to `region`, `language` and `most_at_home`, and
+- also extract only the columns (`.loc`) corresponding to `region`, `language` and `most_at_home`, and
 - sort the data frame rows in order (`.sort_values`) by counts of the language most spoken at home from smallest to largest.
+The first two steps can be accimplished in one use of `.loc`

 ```{index} pandas.DataFrame; sort_values
 ```